freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-stimulate-your-facebook-campsite/index.md

 ---
-title: How To Stimulate Your Facebook Campsite
+title: How to Stimulate Your Facebook Campsite
 ---
 A great way to stimulate your Local Group is by asking questions.